 like my need to feel capable and independent, which results in me pretending I have no feelings whatsoever and consequently getting no practice in identifying them, but the point is: metaphors.
 I love ’em.

-For inexplicable reasons, I find it so much easier to say “everything is mashed potatoes” than to say “I’m lost in a fog of dissociation and depression”.
+For inexplicable reasons, I find it so much easier to say “everything is mashed potatoes” than to say “I’m lost in a miserable fog of depression.”
 (Actually, come to think of it, that second one is also a metaphor, but you get the idea.)
 Hence: The Potato Scale of Depression.

 They’re all utterly meaningless answers, but they started a conversation.
 We’d debate the relative positive and negative qualities of each dish, and it served (pun intended) to connect us when all I wanted to do was withdraw.